0x90nz/microboot/README.md

  2. Second stage loader
  3. User program

 The second stage loader and user program are linked together into one binary file at compile time.
 To use this as a more general bootloader, this functionality would need to be separated out further.

+The second stage loader is stored in the space between the MBR and the first partition.
+Currently work is ongoing to support the ext2 filesystem which should enable loadable modules.
+Once these are supported, proper user programs which are not linked at compile time should be fairly simple to implement.

 ### First Stage Loader